polystat/polystat-cli/README.md

   be found via `polystat list` command.
 - `--j2eo` (available only when running `polystat java`) option allows users to specify the path to the j2eo executable jar.
-If it's not specified, it looks for one in the current working diretory.
+If it's not specified, it looks for one in the current working directory.
 If it's not present in the current working directory, download one from Maven Central (for now, the version is hardcoded to be 0.4.0).
 - `--j2eo-version` (available only when running `polystat java`) option allows